 - Keep posts visual.
 Always try to include a picture or even a video.
 Visual posts are far more appealing and will generate more interest than a wall of words.

 These are just a few examples of what you can do.
-Make sure you have your own Facebook page for your business as well as joining as many fitness groups as you can where you can make your presence known and answer questions people might have.
+Make sure you have your own Facebook page for your business and join as many fitness groups as possible to make your presence known and answer questions people might have.

 3: Use referrals

-As a personal trainer, the service you give to others, as well as your ability to help them to get fitter and healthier, can be used to your advantage.
+As a personal trainer, the service you give to others and your ability to help them get fitter and healthier can be used to your advantage.

-And to do this, you could ask your clients to refer family members, friends or colleagues to you that might be in need or make use of your services.
+And to do this, you could ask your clients to refer family members, friends, or colleagues to you who might need or use your services.

 A great way to drive this is to give them something back for each referral they give you that turns into a paying client.
 The easiest way to do this is to offer them discounted rates for each person they refer, for example, 10% of their next monthly fee.
 You could even build in a bigger incentive, for example, a month’s discount for every five people they refer.